 Order: Passeriformes | Family: Polioptilidae | IUCN Status: Least Concern

-Status: The Chattering Gnatwren is uncommon to rare in thick understory, tangled vines, and in bamboo patches in Madre de Dios.
-It also occurs in Br and Bo.
+Status: The Tawny-faced Gnatwren is rare in the thick understory of the Amazonian lowlands and in disjunct localities along the foothill of the Andes.
+It also occurs in Co, Ec, and Bo.